txdat/notes/obsidian/engineering/system design/topics/CAP theorem - either CP or AP, not CA.md

 # levels (spectrum) of consistency (highest to lowest)
 1. strong consistency
-	- all reads reflect the most recent write -> expensive, but is neccesary for banking system (account balance)
+	- all reads reflect the most recent write -> expensive, but is necessary for banking system (account balance)
 2. causal consistency
 	- related events are in same order for all users
 3. read-your-own-writes consistency